mcneel/rhino3dm/Current Development Tools.md

 `cmake_archive_url_windows = https://github.com/Kitware/CMake/releases/download/v3.16.2/cmake-3.16.2-win64-x64.msi`
 `cmake_install_notes_macos = Once the CMake.app is installed, launch it, and follow the directions in Tools > How to Install for Command Line Use`
-`cmake_install_notes_linux = On Ubuntu, you can install CMake using: sudo snap install cmake --classic`
+`cmake_install_notes_linux = On Ubuntu, you can install CMake using: sudo snap install cmake --classic` `cmake_install_notes_windows = When installing, be sure to check the box to add CMake to the system path.`

 ## Linux (TODO)